picodata/picodata/doc/adr/2025-03-04-sql-scalar-functions.md

                     CountAsterisk = { "*" }
 ```

-### Existence check
-There are two options for managing built-in functions in SQL: either storing them in the `_pico_routine` table alongside stored procedures
-or matching them by a constant list of function names.

-Storing built-in functions in the _pico_routine table offers centralized management and better scalability if we'll want to have user defined functions.
-This approach also allows to add function metadata, making it more flexible in the long term.
-We'll also need to add a new column `type` for functions which will require alter table migration.

-On the other hand, using a constant list of function names is simpler and can offer faster performance.
-For better scalability and flexibility, storing functions in the _pico_routine table is generally the more sustainable choice.

-Even simpler choice can be skipping the existence check altogether as it can be done by tarantool during local sql execution.

 ### ACL

 It is proposed to use tarantool prvivileges, we already do it for our ACL and it's most straightforward to use for functions.